KelseyProgrammer/Venu/README.md

 - Use 12-hour clock format for all time displays
 - Follow component architecture guidelines
 - Implement proper error handling and accessibility
+- Use proper autocomplete attributes for form inputs
+- Follow the established purple theme for all non-navigation buttons

 ## 📄 License